JoeyL10/frontend-nanodegree-mobile-portfolio/README.md

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+# Optimizations that I've made to improve performance

+    Inlined the print.css file by making a media query.
+Currently it is a separate css file that induces another unnecessary roundtrip to the server.
+This unblocks rendering.

+	Created separate css file for portrait view css and add media tag.
+This is to minimize critical bytes and unblock rendering.

+	Added async tags in analytics and perfmatters js files to prevent parser blocking

+	Removed updatePositions() call at around line 591 from below #movingPizzas1 query selector.
+Was forcing layout again.

+	In the updatePositions function made a variable out of (document.body.scrollTop/1250).
+I checked console.log(phase, document.body.scrollTop / 1250) to see performance in console.

+	Optimize the updatePositions JS function by removing the phase variable from the for loop inside updatePositions.
+It should be outside of the loop and setup as an empty array variable so that the scrollCalc variable.

+	I added a requestAnimationFrame with help from forums since as per the class anything that is making a visual change to the page should be happening inside of a requestAnimationFrame

+	Quick optimization was to change the use of document.querySelectorAll().
+This is one of the slowest methods to access our specified DOM elements. document.getElementsByClassName() is much faster so I've applied this to var items = document.getElementsByClassName('mover');  and var randomPizzas = document.getElementsByClassName("randomPizzaContainer");   Changed query selector to getElementById for movingPizzas1 too - document.getElementById("movingPizzas1").appendChild(elem);

+	Change src for images on index.html.
+3 of 4 were making web calls even though we have images stored in a folder.

+	Compressed and resized images

+	Run grunt image optimization task on image folders

+	Run grunt uglify js task to minify JS.
+Then make changes in pizza.html to read new main.min.js file.

+	Added will-change to tell the browser to put the mover element on a new compositor layer.
+A transform of translateZ(0) was also added for older browsers.

+	Preload css google fonts file - https://github.com/filamentgroup/loadCSS/blob/master/README.md

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")
 * [Analyzing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/analyzing-crp.html "analyzing crp")